yurishkuro/opentracing-tutorial/csharp/src/lesson03/README.md

 ### Inter-Process Context Propagation

-Since the only change we made in the `Hello.java` app was to replace two operations with HTTP calls, the tracing story remains the same - we get a trace with three spans, all from `hello-world` service.
+Since the only change we made in the `Hello.cs` app was to replace two operations with HTTP calls, the tracing story remains the same - we get a trace with three spans, all from `hello-world` service.
 But now we have two more microservices participating in the transaction and we want to see them in the trace as well.
-In order to continue the trace over the process boundaries and RPC calls, we need a way to propagate the span context over the wire.
+In order to continue the trace over the process boundaries and HTTP calls, we need a way to propagate the span context over the wire.
 The OpenTracing API provides two functions in the Tracer interface to do that, `inject(spanContext, format, carrier)` and `extract(format, carrier)`.